marcopxt/Evangelista-et-al-BRAGANTIA-2022/README.md

 ## Content

 **Table S1.** Phenotypic dataset used in the analyses.
 ID = identification of each observation.
 Rep = repetitions.
 Prog = Progenies.
-Yield_1 to Yield_6 represents the six measurements taken for the trait Yield.
+Yield_1 to Yield_6 represents the six measurements taken for the trait *Yield*.